rbliu/jedisim/README.md

-Updates:
+# jedisim

+**Updates:**

-2016-07-17: jedisim5.2 has added 201 images from CANDELS GOODS-S sect23 F814W corresponding to the F606W images.
+*2016-07-17*: jedisim5.2 has added 201 images from CANDELS GOODS-S sect23 F814W corresponding to the F606W images.
 In the distortion code, type=3 generates the distortion table with a single shear, thus we suggest to use type=2 in grid simulations.

-2016-02-22: jedisim5.1 has included 201 images from CANDELS GOODS-S sect23 F606W.
+*2016-02-22*: jedisim5.1 has included 201 images from CANDELS GOODS-S sect23 F606W.

 #########################################
-1. Introduction and implementation
+## Introduction and implementation

 Please refer to the documentations: jedisim5/documentation/jedisim4_jedisim.pdf jedisim5/documentation/jedisim4_lensing.pdf

-2. Configuration
+## Configuration

 Modify your settings in jedisim5/physics_settings/.

-2.1 Lens parameter
+### Lens parameter

 Modify the lens parameter file "lens*.txt".